mongodb-industry-solutions/retail-digital-receipts-backend/services/recommendation-ms/README.md

 - **Separation of Concerns**
   `recommendation-ms` only writes to its own collection.
 Updates to `users` and `invoices` are handled externally by the Atlas Trigger.

+> 📝 _Note: Curious about how and why this system was designed?
+> Read the [ADR documentation](../../docs/adr/) (Architecture Decision Records) to explore the reasoning behind key architectural and modeling decisions._

 ---

 ## 📦 Setup Instructions